 Dummy eggs are safe, non-toxic, unbreakable, and reusable.
 Most dummy eggs are solid polyurethane, an inert plastic that does not breakdown or dissolve.
 Duck and goose eggs are made of strong ceramic for outdoor use.
 (Do not use on newsprint).
 All of our eggs can be vigorously cleaned with detergent and bleach.
 They are safe to be placed in the dishwasher.
 Just be sure to rinse thoroughly.

-We know it is hard to guess the right size of your bird’s egg, especially if you do not have a real one to measure.
-Please just let us know and we will supply directions for exchanging your eggs for a different size.
-Dummy eggs are returnable for a refund.
-We do not accept returns for nest bowls, food, calcium, cuttlebones or toys.
+recieved when the eggs are returned less shipping both ways.
+We know it is hard to guess the right size of your bird's egg, especially if you do not have a real one to measure.